 The U.S. Navy is conducting an assessment of whether the Bell/Boeing MV-22 can operate as a potential Carrier Onboard Delivery (COD) vehicle in advance of kicking off a program to either replace or modernize the C-2A Greyhounds now performing that role.
 The tiltrotor is already onboard the carrier Harry S. Truman for the first phase of the assessment, says Rear Adm.
 William Moran, Navy director for air warfare.
 Starting April 19, operators will be “conducting palletized cargo and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Navy Assesses MV-22 Osprey For Carrier Onboard Delivery Mission".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Navy Assesses MV-22 Osprey For Carrier Onboard Delivery Mission".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.